-- Licensed Practical Nurse (LPN) - Performs certain direct and indirect clinical care as well as additional nursing duties under the direction and supervision of a registered nurse, as guided by the scope and standards of their professional licensure.
-LPNs may not write IEP or 504 Plans. - Health Services Nurse (HSN) Registered Nurse - Provides direct services, may delegate task to LPN and/or unlicensed assistive personnel; - o Conducts follow-up and implementation of IEP/504 Plans and family meetings; and - o Writes 504 Plans, but may not write IEPs. - Certified School Nurse (CSN) Registered Nurse with School Nurse Certification - o Provides direct service(s); - o Delegates tasks to the HSN and/or LPN; - o Serves as lead nurse, as needed; and - o Writes IEPs and/or 504 Plans. - Advanced Practice Registered Nurse (APRN) - o Develops practice guidelines for nursing department through evidence-based practice and research; and - Collaborates with a physician partner and has prescriptive authority.
+- Licensed Practical Nurse (LPN) - o Performs certain direct and indirect clinical care as well as additional nursing duties under the direction and supervision of a registered nurse, as guided by the scope and standards of their professional licensure.
+LPNs may not write IEP or 504 Plans. - Health Services Nurse (HSN) Registered Nurse - o Provides direct services, may delegate task to LPN and/or unlicensed assistive personnel; - o Assist with medication per physician or healthcare provider documentation and in congruence with nursing practice governing bodies and laws; - o Conducts follow-up and implementation of IEP/504 Plans and family meetings; and - o Writes 504 Plans, but may not write IEPs. - Certified School Nurse (CSN) Registered Nurse with School Nurse Certification - o Provides direct service(s); - o Delegates tasks to the HSN and/or LPN; - o Serves as lead nurse, as needed; and - Writes IFPs and/or 504 Plans. - Advanced Practice Registered Nurse (APRN) - o Develops practice guidelines for nursing department through evidence-based practice and research; and - o Collaborates with a physician partner and has prescriptive authority.